pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

     Returns a tuple of integers representing the version of the C code in this :class:`Op`.
 Ex : (1, 4, 0) for version 1.4.0

-    This tuple is used by Aesara to cache the compiled C code for this `Op`.
-As such, the return value **MUST BE CHANGED** every time the C code is altered or else Aesara will disregard the change in the code and simply load a previous version of the `Op` from the cache.
+    This tuple is used by Pytensor to cache the compiled C code for this `Op`.
+As such, the return value **MUST BE CHANGED** every time the C code is altered or else Pytensor will disregard the change in the code and simply load a previous version of the `Op` from the cache.
 If you want to avoid caching of the C code of this `Op`, return an empty tuple or do not implement this method.

     :note:
-        Aesara can handle tuples of any hashable objects as return values for this function but, for greater readability and easier management, this function should return a tuple of integers as previously described.
+        Pytensor can handle tuples of any hashable objects as return values for this function but, for greater readability and easier management, this function should return a tuple of integers as previously described.